Chat with us, powered by LiveChat

 Do students have online access to the UF library?

-Yes, distance education students enjoy the same library privileges as on campus students.
-Visit http://guides.uflib.ufl.edu/distancelearners.
+Yes, Distance Education Students enjoy the same library privileges as on campus students.
+Visit Guides.uflib.ufl.edu/distancelearners.

 Does the University of Florida offer technical support for online students?